ghkaan/BaR-release/EULA.md

 Date: {VDT}

 1. General Terms
-This End User License Agreement ("Agreement") is a legal contract between you ("User") and the author of the Batch Runner (BaR) software ("Author").
+-This End User License Agreement ("Agreement") is a legal contract between you ("User") and the author of the Batch Runner (BaR) software ("Author").

-By using this software, you agree to comply with the terms of this Agreement.
+-By using this software, you agree to comply with the terms of this Agreement.

 2. License Terms
 2.1 Free Usage